PelmeenidHapukoorega/Solutions-Architect/README.md

 I guess ill start where i left of huh?
 After passing AZ-900 i didnt waste any time with diving into AZ-104 and got started.
 The struggle was from going from theory to actual practical hands on, specifically i struggled with how to even approach the AZ-104.
 At first i thought of doing the learn path on Microsoft learn which i did briefly since there was a lot of information to go through, so months December, January and February was a lot of trial and error and switching between different study methods.
 I was also really concerned with documenting everything as i did with AZ-900 but opted out of it and only documented concepts i was struggling with.

 I was correct when i assumed months back that AZ-900 was theoretical, AZ-104 was hands on and AZ-305 is scenario thinking.
-So sometime between February and March i decided that instead of reading theory, docs and how services worked to actually starting to deploying things and creating more stuff in Azure.
+So sometime between February and March i decided that instead of reading theory, docs and how services worked to actually starting to deploy things and creating more stuff in Azure.

 However the problem was that i couldnt really think on anything to build, i mean how could i right?
 Considering all of this was very new for me and there was no way of me thinking like Senior engineer creating architecture to build from thin air.